WoncheolKim/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+Users are able to add items to their cart and submit orders.
+Admins are able to add/delete/edit categories and products.
+Jungle app was tested with Poltergeis and Capybara.

 ## Setup